TUMFTM/race-simulation/README.md

 the determination of an appropriate race strategy, i.e. of the pit stops (number of stops, inlaps, tire compound choice, possibly refueling).
 The race simulation considers long-term effects such as mass reduction due to burned fuel and tire degradation as well as the interactions between all race participants.
 It is based on a lap-wise discretization for fast calculation times.
 Probabilistic influences are also modeled and can be evaluated using Monte Carlo simulation.
+For the making of automated race strategy decisions, we developed the Virtual Strategy Engineer (VSE).

 Contact person: [Alexander Heilmeier](mailto:alexander.heilmeier@tum.de).